bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 the stream type mechanism will need to be extended to cover bidirectional streams, because this specification currently assumes that SIP/3 messages have exclusive use of the bidirectional streams.

-## Carriage of RTP in a QUIC Transport Session
+## Carriage Of RTP In A QUIC Transport Session

 Both {{QRT}} and {{RTP-over-QUIC}} define ways to carry RTP and RTCP messages over QUIC `DATAGRAM` frames.
 With SIP and SDP already closely aligned with RTP media sessions, adapting SIP/3 to coexist within the same QUIC transport